bsherman/ucore-hci/README.md

 ## What is this?

-This is an OCI image of [Fedora CoreOS](https://getfedora.org/coreos/) customized for use as HCI (hyper-converged infrastructure) host with livirtd and ZFS.
+This is an OCI image of [ucore-os/ucore](https://github.com/ublue-os/ucore) ([Fedora CoreOS](https://getfedora.org/coreos/)) customized for use as HCI (hyper-converged infrastructure) host with livirtd and ZFS.

 ### WARNING: not yet tested

 ## Features

-- Start with [ucore-main](https://github.com/bsherman/ucore-main) as a base and get all its goodness
+- Start with [ublue-os/ucore](https://github.com/ublue-os/ucore) as a base and get all its goodness
 - add some packages:
   - ZFS built via [ucore-kmods](https://github.com/bsherman/ucore-kmods)
   - libvirtd (to host virtual machines)